argoproj/argo-workflows/docs/fields.md

 ## Memoize

-Memoization enables caching for the Outputs of the template
+Memoize enables caching for the Outputs of the template

 <details>
 <summary>Examples with this field (click to open)</summary>